SBIR/STTR Reauthorization Act Of 2011: NIH Implementation Of Key Changes (What to Expect and When)

-For FY 2014, SBA has issued guidelines to the agencies that the set-aside share is increased to 2.8%, prior to the new Policy Directives being issued.
-The share will increase by 0.1 percentage point each fiscal year until it reaches 3.2% for fiscal year 2017.
+For FY 2017, SBA has issued guidelines to the agencies that the set-aside share is increased to 3.2%.
+The share will increase by 0.1 percentage point each Fiscal Year until it reaches 3.2% for Fiscal Year 2017.
 It will remain at that level after that.
 For STTR, the set-aside percent was increased to 0.35% for 2012 and 2013, and has increased to 0.4% for 2014 and 2015, and to 0.45% for 2016 and thereafter.
 Note that agencies may exceed these minimum percentages.

 STTR award sizes (guideline amounts) are increased to match SBIR amounts: $150,000 for Phase I and $1 million for Phase II.
 Awards may not exceed guideline amounts by more than 50% ($225,000 for Phase I and $1.5 million for Phase II).
 Agencies must report all awards exceeding the guideline amounts and must receive a special waiver from SBA to exceed the guideline amounts by more than 50%.

 NIH has had the flexibility to make awards that exceeded the guidelines by up to 50% for those biomedical projects that warranted doing so.
 For those cases where exceeding the guideline by more than 50% is needed, NIH can request waivers from SBA.

 SBA has pre-approved a topics list located in the Program Descriptions and Research Topics document and the Funding page for 2017 SBIR/STTR awards that allows budgets to exceed the hard caps as long as the project is included on the topics list.
 The topics list will need to be approved annually.

 Applicants are required to follow the Award Budget instructions within each HHS SBIR/STTR solicitation.